 JDBC on the client Java client applications can make JDBC calls to SQL Anywhere.
 The connection takes place through a JDBC driver.

-SQL Anywhere includes a JDBC 4.0 driver, which is a Type 2 JDBC driver, and also supports the jConnect driver for pure Java applications, which is a Type 4 JDBC driver.
+SQL Anywhere includes JDBC 3.0 and 4.0 drivers, which are Type 2 JDBC drivers, and also supports the jConnect driver for pure Java applications, which is a Type 4 JDBC driver.

 JDBC in the database Java classes installed into a database can make JDBC calls to access and modify data in the database using an internal JDBC driver.